 At the beginning of these conversations, Cuban was met with objections — like how bad the team was.
-In response, he reminded previous ticket holders of their own experiences going to games as a kid — when it didn't matter if a team was winning or losing.
+In response, he would remind former ticket holders of their own experiences going to games as a kid—when it didn't matter if a team was winning or losing.
 The point was the game itself.
 The stadium.
-The popcorn and cheering and time with mom or dad, uncle or aunt, neighbor, etc. It was a unique experience that cost only $8 a ticket and more valuable than going to the movies or McDonald's.
+The popcorn and cheering and time with Mom or Dad, Uncle or Aunt, neighbor, etc. It was a unique experience that cost only $8 a ticket and had more valuable than going to the movies or McDonald's.

-Takeaway: Give prospects benefits, not features, during your phone pitch.
+Takeaway: During your phone pitch, give prospects benefits, not features.
 Cuban didn’t promote good seats, talented team players, and tasty popcorn.
-Instead, he promoted a special family experience, something that he and his team knew that former ticket holders valued.
+Instead, he promoted a special family experience—something that he and his team knew that former ticket holders valued.

-Create a phone sales pitch script.
+Create a phone sales-pitch script.
 Include the specific benefits that the person on the line will receive from your product or service.
 Maybe you’re a B2B company that sells sales training.
-Rather than listing off all of the classes you offer, you could explain how your training helps reps become more confident with cold calls and emails.
+Rather than listing all of the classes you offer, you could explain how your training helps reps become more confident with cold calls and emails.

-Also, don’t list everything that is perfect with your product.
+Also, don’t list everything that is perfect about your product.
 Cuban admitted that he didn’t know if the team would play well or not.
 People are more apt to trust you if you’re honest about the bad.
 In fact, when people are reviewing product ratings, a 4.5 rating draws in more customers than a perfect 5.
-Highlight what your product or service struggles with, but how you differentiate from competitors.
+Highlight what your product or service struggles with, but explain how you’re different from competitors.

 The following email netted Robinson $10,000/m retainer in the end:

-Takeaway: Your emails should provide real upfront value, Robinson says.
-Information about himself and services don’t appear until the third paragraph.
+Takeaway: Your emails should provide real up-front value, Robinson says.
+Information about himself and his services doesn’t appear until the third paragraph.
 He then opens the door to chat and gives a more detailed pitch.

 Oren Klaff, author of Pitch Anything: An Innovative Method for Presenting, Persuading, and Winning the Deal, continues this idea: “What is vitally important is making sure your message fulfills two objectives: First, you don’t want your message to trigger fear alarms.
 And second, you want to make sure it gets recognized as something positive, unexpected, and out of the ordinary—a pleasant novelty.”

 Your email pitch needs to stand out from the white noise in your prospect’s inbox.
 Send a guide or resource that solves a problem for your prospect.
 For example, maybe you see on your prospect’s website that they’re busy hiring a virtual sales team.
-Since you’re a human resources company, you send an eBook all about onboarding virtual employees before asking for a conversation.
+Because you’re a human resources company, you send an ebook all about onboarding virtual employees before asking for a conversation.

 FollowUp shares how a colleague, Dipti Parmar, was pitching to experts and influencers for her ultimate guide on content marketing for SaaS.